hypersoft/pointer-stack/README.md

    6. void * pointer\_stack\_pointer(PointerStack stack, size_t index)

 	  If you need a pointer to a pointer in a PointerStack, this is your man.<br><br>

 ><hr>

-#### Core Allocator
-The core allocator manages data allocation, and streamlines the process of tracking the number of distributed allocation units by providing an internal API.

-   00. pointer\_stack\_initialize_allocation(PointerStackAllocator create, PointerStackReallocator resize, PointerStackDeallocator destroy)

-	  Called to initialize the allocator API, one must provide allocator, deallocator, and reallocator procedures.
-The prototype of these procedures must follow the C standard.
-If this procedure is not called, the C standard is used for each procedure.
-This procedure may not be called after any dynamic data has been allocated until such time that no data provided by the allocator are allocated.
-	  <br><br>

-><hr>